 When viewing this topic in a different language, you may notice some differences in the way the content is structured, but it still reflects the latest evidence-based guidance.

-• A clade Ia outbreak primarily in mpox-endemic areas mainly affecting children
+• A clade Ia outbreak primarily in mpox-endemic areas mainly affecting children.

 Updated information on the situation is available from public health authorities.

 This is the second time the WHO has declared an mpox outbreak to be a PHEIC, with the first one declared in July 2022 due to a global outbreak in countries that had not previously experienced cases.
 This outbreak was due to the clade IIb variant.
 The emergency was declared over in May 2023 as the number of cases had decreased significantly since their peak in August 2022.
+However, clade II mpox is still circulating globally with outbreaks in many countries.

 • rash/lesion(s)